ErpNetDocs/winclient/introduction/navigators/coloring/index.md

 ![Greater than 7000 field](pictures/greater-than-field.png)

 The program prioritizes the color you set for a specific field over the color for the entire row, as shown on the picture above.
-Thanks to this, you can set reports colored by multiple criteria.<br>
+Thanks to this, you can set the reports to be colored by multiple criteria.<br>
 You can also edit not only the color of the fields but also the size and font, the border color, etc. These additional settings are available in **Appearance** section of the **Format Condition tab** of *Field Properties*.